Tangut language: Reconstruction

+Modern refinements to Tangut reconstruction leverage a new type of data that was unavailable to previous scholars: the phonology of modern Gyalrongic languages.

 Phonology

 The Tangut syllable has a CV structure and carries one of two distinctive tones, flat or rising.
 Following the tradition of Chinese phonological analysis the Tangut syllable is divided into initial (聲母) and rhyme (韻母) (i.e. the remaining syllable minus the initial).

 Consonants

 The consonants are divided into the following categories:

-The rhyme books distinguish 105 rhyme classes, which are, in turn, classified in several ways:/grade (等), type (環), and class (攝).
+The rhyme books distinguish 105 rhyme classes, which are, in turn, classified in several ways: division/grade (等), type (環), and class (攝).

 Tangut rhymes occur in three types (環).
 They are seen in the tradition of Nishida, followed by both Arakawa and Gong as 'normal' (普通母音), 'tense' (緊喉母音), and 'retroflex' (捲舌母音).
 Gong leaves normal vowels unmarked and places a dot under tense vowels and an -r after retroflex vowels.
 Arakawa differs only by indicating tense vowels with a final -q.

 The rhyme books distinguish four vowel grades (等).
 In early phonetic reconstructions, all four were separately accounted for, but it has since been realized that grades three and four are in complementary distribution, depending on the initial.
 Consequently, the reconstructions of Arakawa and Gong do not account for this distinction.
 Gong represents these three grades as V, iV, and jV.
 Arakawa accounts for them as V, iV, and V.

-In general rhyme class (攝) corresponds to the set of all rhymes under the same rhyme type which have the same main vowel.
+In general, rhyme class (攝) corresponds to the set of all rhymes under the same rhyme type which have the same main vowel.

 Gong further posits phonemic vowel length and points to evidence that indicates that Tangut had a distinction that Chinese lacked.
 There is no certainty that the distinction was vowel length and so other researchers have remained skeptical.